Bright-04/NetTalk/README.md

 -   Messages are sanitized and rendered with DOM-safe APIs to prevent XSS.
 -   Simple per-IP token-bucket rate limiting is applied to prevent spam.
 -   Concurrent connections from the same IP are limited (default 3).

+Recent improvements

+- Graceful server shutdown: the server now closes client websockets on shutdown and cancels background tasks.
+- Background cleanup runs periodically to prune stale websockets and rate-limit buckets.
+- Client-side reconnection/backoff: the web UI now reconnects with an exponential-ish backoff and shows reconnect notices.

 Configuration (quick)